-Georgina Davis – Senior Manager
+Georgina Davis – Business Tax Specialist

 As more of us shop online some retailers are strategically moving away from the traditional high street store, but that is not the end of bricks and mortar for retailers as many move towards opening concept stores that complement their e-commerce offerings to create experiences for the modern-day shoppers.

 Investing in these new concepts can be a costly exercise whether you are investing in purchasing the property or fitting out a leasehold property there are many tax reliefs available that can minimise your tax exposure and ease cash flows.